Blorum/blorum-docs/docs/English/redis.md

 ---
 # Redis use

-Blorum use Redis to store user tokens, permissions and rate limits.
+Blorum uses Redis to store user tokens, permissions, and rate limits.

 ### User sessions